Rio Hondo College Text

 Electric Vehicle and Fuel Cell Technology Technician

-The Electric Vehicle and Fuel Cell Technology Technician Associate of Science Degree is designed to prepare students to meet the emerging field of service and diagnosis of vehicles powered by electricity generated by any of the following sources, plug-in electric/hybrid-powertrain/fuel cell generation.
-The green technology can be transferred from vehicles to stationary back-up power systems.
-Students will need to apply for ASE L-3 testing and pay all applicable fees to take the final ASE exam.
-This Degree is intended to be the capstone of the Hybrid/Electric/Fuel Cell program
+The Associate of Science in Electric Vehicle and Fuel Cell Technology Technician prepares students to address needs in the emerging field of servicing and diagnosing green vehicles, including electric, hybrid, plug-in hybrid, and fuel cell automobiles.
+Students need to apply for the Automotive Service Excellence (ASE) Light Duty/Hybrid/Electric Vehicle Specialist Test (L3) and pay all applicable fees to take the final ASE exam.
+This degree is intended to be the capstone of the Hybrid/Electric/Fuel Cell Program.

 Please contact the Student Success Team for this program if you have any questions.